skeetzo/nftbuttholes/README.md

 Operation:
 - no batch minting
-- random uri upon minting, like a gumball machine... for buttholes
+- random (enough) uri upon minting, like a gumball machine... but for buttholes

 ---